puppetlabs/puppet-resource_api/README.md

 ## Deployment

-The `puppet-resource_api` gem is part of [Puppet 6 Platform](https://puppet.com/blog/introducing-puppet-6).
-On older versions of puppet, you can use the [puppetlabs-resource_api module](https://forge.puppet.com/puppetlabs/resource_api) to install the gem into your servers and agents.
+The `puppet-resource_api` gem is part of the [Puppet 6 Platform](https://puppet.com/blog/introducing-puppet-6).
+With older versions of Puppet, you can use the [puppetlabs-resource_api module](https://forge.puppet.com/puppetlabs/resource_api) to install the gem on your servers and agents.

 ## Getting Started